iiroj/iiro.fi/README.md

 ## Deployment

-The live site, [iiro.fi](https://iiro.fi), is hosted at [Netlify](https://www.netlify.com).
+The live site, [iiro.fi](https://iiro.fi), is hosted in Amazon S3 with Cloudfront.

-Every push to the `master` branch of the [canonical repository](https://gitlab.com/iiroj/iiro.fi) sends a webhook to Netlify instructing it to pull the latest HEAD and then deploy the site across its network.
-Netlify will automatically build the site with `npm run lint && npm run build`.
+Every push to the `master` branch of the [canonical repository](https://gitlab.com/iiroj/iiro.fi) is linted and built, and finally deployed to S3, using GitLab CI.
+Deploying is handled with `s3cmd` running in Docker. s3cmd also creates invalidations for CloudFront.

-You can read more about Netlify's continuous deployment process [here](https://www.netlify.com/docs/continuous-deployment/).
+Please see the file `.gitlab-ci.yml` for build details.

 ## License